utrad-ical/circus-docs/docs/users/series-import.md

 ## Overview

-CIRCUS manages DICOM data based on series identified by Series Instance UID.
+CIRCUS manages DICOM data based on series identified by Series Instance UID (0020,000E).

 To import DICOM files into the CIRCUS system, you can upload DICOM files or ZIP archive files containing DICOM files via your web browser.

-:::info
+:::tip Other methods to import series

 Alternatively, an administrator can [use Admin CLI to import series](../admin/admin-cli) or set up a [DICOM Storage Server](../admin/dicom-storage-server) to allow other devices (CT, MRI, etc.) to transfer DICOM images directly to CIRCUS.
 The Admin CLI is the most efficient because it does not use a network connection.
 If you are importing a large amount of DICOM data, consider contacting your administrator to use these non-browser-based transfer methods.